Ivan Miroshnichenko (ice hockey)

-Ivan Nikolayevich Miroshnichenko (Иван Николаевич Мирошниченко; born 4 February 2004) is a Russian ice hockey forward who currently plays for Omskie Krylia of the Supreme Hockey League (VHL) as a prospect under contract with Avangard Omsk of the Kontinental Hockey League (KHL).
-Miroshnichenko was drafted 20th overall by the Washington Capitals in the 2022 NHL Entry Draft.
+Ivan Nikolayevich Miroshnichenko (Иван Николаевич Мирошниченко; born 4 February 2004) is a Russian professional ice hockey forward who currently plays for the Hershey Bears in the American Hockey League (AHL) as a prospect under contract with the Washington Capitals of the National Hockey League (NHL).
+Miroshnichenko was drafted 20th overall by the Capitals in the 2022 NHL entry draft.
+On December 20, 2023, Miroshnichenko set a league record in his NHL debut as the longest surname on an NHL jersey at 14 characters long, surpassing Jamie Langenbrunner and John Vanbiesbrouck.
+Though this ties John Brackenborough for the longest surname for an NHL player, Brackenborough played before the league adopted surnames on jerseys.

 Playing career

 Miroshnichenko played as a youth through the junior ranks within the HC Vityaz organization.
-On 27 December 2020, he moved from within Vityaz to fellow KHL club, Avangard Omsk.
+On 27 December 2020, he moved from within Vityaz to fellow Kontinental Hockey League (KHL) club, Avangard Omsk.

-During the 2021–22 season while in the VHL with affiliate, Omskie Krylia, on 28 February 2022, Miroshnichenko signed a contract extension with Avangard that will keep him playing in Russia until 2024.
+During the 2021–22 season, while in the VHL with affiliate Omskie Krylia, on 28 February 2022, Miroshnichenko signed a contract extension with Avangard that would have kept him playing in Russia until 2024.
 In March 2022, Miroshnichenko was diagnosed with Hodgkin lymphoma, which prematurely ended his season in the VHL.
 After receiving treatment in Germany, the cancer went into full remission.
 Three months after his diagnosis, Miroshnichenko resumed skating in preparation for the next season.

+On 1 May 2023, Miroshnichenko left the KHL and signed a three-year, entry-level contract with the Washington Capitals.
+On December 20, 2023, he made his NHL debut with the Capitals.
+He scored his first NHL goal on March 7, 2024.
+Miroshnichenko won the Calder Cup with Washington’s farm team, the Hershey Bears, on June 24, 2024.

 International play

-Miroshnichenko scored six goals and eight points playing for Team Russia at the 2021 IIHF World U18 Championships, winning a silver medal.
-He was captain of Team Russia at the 2021 Hlinka Gretzky Cup, winning gold.
+Miroshnichenko scored six goals and eight points playing for Russia at the 2021 IIHF World U18 Championships, winning a silver medal.
+He was Russia's captain at the 2021 Hlinka Gretzky Cup, winning gold.